Rudolf903/Rudolf903/README.md

-# 👋 Hi, I’m Rudolf
+# 👋 Hi, I’m Khutso Rudolf Mabelane

 🎓 I’m currently pursuing a Diploma in Network Systems at Boston City Campus
 💻 I’m passionate about cybersecurity, cloud computing & IT auditing